Orgamliel7/Ex2/README.md

 # Ex2
 The task were written by: Shahar Niknazar - 316416668 Or Gamliel - 208202663

-We have 3 classes in our project:
+We have 5 classes in our project:
 DGraph  - implements the interface "graph" and represents a directional weighted graph.
  * The interface has a road-system or communication network in mind - and should support a large number of nodes (over 100,000).
  * The implementation based on an efficient compact representation.

-Graph_Algo –  implements the interface "graph_algorithms", represents bunch of algorithms based on the graph we've created in DGraph.
+Graph_Algo –  Implements the interface "graph_algorithms", represents bunch of algorithms based on the graph we've created in DGraph.
-GUI  -
+Vertex - Implements the interface node_data, represents a vertex in our graph Edge - Implements the interface edge_data, represents a vertex in our graph GUI  - This class represents a graphical interface here we can display a graph, Run algorithms on it and View their results.